 Yohimbine possesses 5-HT1A properties, and demonstrated that in doses above 1 mg/kg to significantly activate these receptors.
 (52) Yohimbine also inhibits 5-HT1B, 5-HT1D and 5-HT2 receptors and increases dopamine, blocks postsynaptic dopamine receptors and its action is on the D2 receptor.
 (53, 113, 114, 116)

-L-lysine, acts like a serotonin receptor 4 (5-HT4) antagonist, and prevents serotonin (5-HT)-induced anxiety, diarrhea, ileum contractions, and tachycardia and in stress-induced fecal excretion.
+L-lysine, acts like a serotonin receptor 4 (5-HT4) antagonist and prevents serotonin (5-HT)-induced anxiety, diarrhea, ileum contractions, and tachycardia and in stress-induced fecal excretion.
 (54) More on lysine here…

 22) Agnus castus (chaste tree)

 Feverfew extracts are not only potent inhibitors of serotonin release from platelets but also of polymorphonuclear leukocyte granules, providing a possible connection between the claimed benefit of feverfew in migraines and arthritis.
 (60) Feverfew extract potently and directly blocks 5-HT2B and 5-HT2A receptors and neuronally released 5-HT.
-Feverfew powder is more potent than any of its extract or parthenolide alone in its anti-serotonergic activity.
+Feverfew powder is more potent than any of its extracts or parthenolide alone in its anti-serotonergic activity.
 (61)

 24) Ginkgo biloba